StereoKit/StereoKit-Docs/docs/Pages/StereoKit/Model/GetTransform.md

 ---
 layout: default
 title: Model.GetTransform
-description: Gets the transform matrix used by the model subset!
+description: [Obsolete] For removal in v0.4.
+Use Nodes / Visuals.ModelTransform instead.
+Gets the transform matrix used by the model subset!
 ---
 # [Model]({{site.url}}/Pages/StereoKit/Model.html).GetTransform